ssire/oppidum/README.md

 The *devel* branch is the development branch of Oppidum current version.
 You should not install it in production.

+The *test* branch is a pre-release branch.
+You should not install it in production.

 The *oppidum-1* branch is an archived branch on which we do not plan any evolution.
 It is required if your application is running with eXist-1.4.3.

 Some specific branch may be used to prepare Oppidum next release in particular to adapt to new eXist-DB versions before they are supported in the *master* (or *devel*) branch.